FloridaMarket

 Florida has the widest price-per-slip range in the country, reflecting the diversity of its markets:

-• Southeast Florida (Palm Beach to Miami): $120K–$463K/slip.
-The premium end, driven by superyacht demand, waterfront development, and international buyers.
+• Southeast Florida (Palm Beach to Miami): Palm Beach Shores at $463K/slip.
+Boathouse Marine Center in Pompano at $88K/slip.
+Prime Marina Miami at $132K/slip.
+The premium end, driven by superyacht demand and international buyers.

 Active Buyers in Florida